What Is a Guard Shack?

 2. A Guard Shack Is Only One Part of a Complete Security Plan

 The guard shack is only one part of a security system.
-In most cases, it is a hub that links several parts of your security strategy: surveillance systems, communications systems, access control, emergency response, and any other systems your organization may have in place.
+In most cases, it is a security hub that links several parts of your strategy: surveillance systems, communications systems, access control, emergency response, and any other systems your organization may have in place.

 Your security system only works when all of its pieces fit tightly together.
-A ballistic guard shack can be an effective way to connect these systems.
+A ballistic guard shack can be an effective way to connect these systems for safety and operational efficiency.
 It can’t replace the function of other security systems.
-If you have questions about integrating your security systems into your ballistic guard shack, please don’t hesitate to contact TSS to learn how.

 3. Consider Future Security Needs Now